BurdetteLamar/minitest_log/README.md

 Each name/value pair in the hash becomes an attribute in the log section header.

 The first argument is always the section name.
-Additional hash arguments become attributes.
+Addition hash arguments become attributes.

 ```example.rb```:
 ```ruby